 It is British food when he is at home, but when traveling, 007 will enjoy the local food available to him.
 Perhaps it is langouste (spiny lobster) in France, or Italy's tagliatele verdi, or the U.S.'s famous stone crabs with melted butter.

 Fans associate 007 with the shaken martini, but James Bond actually enjoys other types of liquor as well.
 Bollinger Champagne is a recurring favorite, and a black velvet (Guinness and sparkling wine) was enjoyed in one of the films.
 In Casino Royale, Fleming offers the recipe for The Vesper, a martini including Gordon's gin, vodka, Kina Lillet, and a lemon peel for garnish.
 Mentioned in three books is the popular whiskey cocktail the old-fashioned, which was most often a double.
 And when enjoying a drink al fresco, Bond usually orders an Americano, oftentimes with Perrier, as "expensive soda water is the cheapest way to improve a poor drink."

 Favorite James Bond Restaurants

-Scott's of Mayfair (originally on Coventry Street) was a favorite of Ian Fleming's and has been featured in Bond films—even placing 007 at the same table Fleming preferred.
+Scott's of Mayfair (originally on Coventry Street) was a favorite of Ian Fleming's and has been featured in Bond films.
 Scott's is a famous London restaurant and specializes in seafood.
-Dukes Bar is purported to be where the famous phrase "shaken not stirred" was penned.
+The movies even place 007 at the same table Fleming preferred.